-Senate opens debate on Democrats' $3.5 trillion budget resolution ahead of vote-a-rama | CNN Politics
+Senate opens debate on Democrats' $3.5 trillion budget resolution and begins vote-a-rama | CNN Politics

 Senate Majority Leader Chuck Schumer is now halfway toward his two-track goal of advancing both a bipartisan infrastructure bill, which cleared the upper chamber by a wide bipartisan majority on Tuesday morning, and adopting a budget resolution with reconciliation instructions, before the Senate bolts for its weeks-long summer recess.

-The vote to proceed to the budget resolution passed along party lines 50-49 on Tuesday and can be followed by up to 50 hours of debate, some or most of which could be yielded back.
-After debate ends, the Senate will begin what’s known as a “vote-a-rama,” where senators can theoretically offer as many amendments as they want.
+The vote to proceed to the budget resolution passed along party lines 50-49 on Tuesday and soon after the Senate began what’s known as a “vote-a-rama,” where senators can theoretically offer as many amendments as they want.

-Schumer said earlier this week that following final passage of the roughly $1 trillion bipartisan infrastructure bill, the Senate will “move immediately” to vote to proceed to the Democrats’ budget resolution and shortly after he expects they will kick off the vote-a-rama.

-“After we finish on the bipartisan infrastructure bill, we will move immediately to proceed to the budget resolution with reconciliation instructions, and expect to move to vote-a-rama shortly thereafter,” Schumer said Monday.

 These marathon voting sessions can go for hours and often all night.
 The amendments are not binding, but they serve as a way for each party to force the other side on the record about controversial issues.
 This is where future political ads are born.